-Develop in Swift is intended for high school and higher education students to explore designing and building a fully functioning app of their own.
-As they develop new skills, students master key coding concepts and can even earn AP credit or industry-recognized certification for knowledge of Swift and Xcode.
+Develop in Swift is intended for secondary school and higher education students to explore designing and building a fully functioning app of their own.
+As they develop new skills, students master key coding concepts and can even earn or industry-recognised certification for knowledge of Swift and Xcode.
 Students with certification receive a digital badge that they can share on professional networks to convey their preparedness for industry.
-Teacher guides are available for educators-regardless of experience teaching Swift or other programming languages-that provide tools for deepening engagement with aspiring app developers.
-For after-school or summer learning programs, there are complementary Swift Coding Club materials.
+Teacher guides are available for educators - regardless of experience teaching Swift or other programming languages - that provide tools for deepening engagement with aspiring app developers.
+For after-school or holiday learning programmes, there are complementary Swift Coding Club materials.
 And app showcases give coders a chance to celebrate their ingenuity with the community, whether they're learning in or out of the classroom.